seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 For which the pardoner himself is in.
 Hence hath offence his quick celerity,
 When it is born in high authority:
-When vice makes mercy, mercy’s so extended,
+When vice makes mercy, mercy's so extended,
-That for the fault’s love is the offender friended.
+That for the fault's love is the offender friended.
 Now, sir, what news?

 **Provost**